Anxiety and Depression Are Symptoms, Not Diseases

 Posted Mar 26, 2016

-It is very common when I first encounter a client struggling with mental health issues that they report their problem is that they feel anxious or depressed.
+It is very common when I first encounter a client struggling with mental health issues that they report feeling anxious or depressed.
 Here is a typical exchange:

 Me: So, can you share with me what brings you in?